vacant-observer/AI-ML-MiniProjects/gymnasium-environment-explorer/README.md

 - Practice in working with Python's object-oriented features and event-driven programming
 - Skills in handling and displaying complex, nested data structures
 - Experience in implementing custom dialog boxes and user input handling
-- Understanding of random agents in reinforcement learning environments
+- Understanding of random agents and Q-Learning in reinforcement learning environments
+- Data visualization skills using Matplotlib for various types of data